tiendu/tiendu.github.io/_posts/2022-12-26-entrez-direct-guide-eng.md

 # Step 3: Downloading Data from SRA

-Let’s say you found a BioProject related to Norovirus with the accession `PRJDB5922`.
+Let's say you found a BioProject related to Norovirus with the accession `PRJDB5922`.
 To retrieve sequence data from this project, we query the SRA (Sequence Read Archive):

 ```
 esearch -db sra -query "PRJDB5922" \
 | efetch -format runinfo \
 | awk 'BEGIN {RS=","; ORS="\t"} {print}'
 ```
 This will output a table with details such as the sequencing platform, source type (e.g., RNA), and more.
-Now, let’s download the first three datasets from this project:
+Now, let's download the first three datasets from this project:

 ```
 esearch -db sra -query "PRJDB5922" \